 An immediate way to set the tone of a photograph is the essential choice between soft and hard light.
 As one of the fundamentals of photography, it is important for any visual artist to master this technique.
-You may find yourself utterly overwhelmed when choosing between hard vs soft light the moment you pick up a camera and consider it to be a career.
+You may find yourself utterly overwhelmed when deciding between different lighting qualities, the moment you pick up a camera.

 Flattering images are not easy to master.
 Being a photographer in any field takes an immense amount of technical ability and stamina.
-Eventually, the goal is to mix hard and soft light to create a stunning image.
-This is where a deep understanding of light- to ultimately build a lighting setup – comes in handy.
+Eventually, the goal is to blend different types of lighting to create a striking image.
+This is where a deep understanding of lighting setups becomes valuable.

 As a photographer, it’s important to stick to authenticity and integrity.
 Applications like Lightroom and Photoshop should advance a photograph, not act as a crutch.